Skip to main content

 Protesters opposing bills that would limit transgender kids access to puberty blockers and hormone therapies rally at the Texas Capitol on March 1.
 (Lauren Witte/The Texas Tribune, Lauren Witte/The Texas Tribune)

-For the second consecutive legislative session, some Republican Texas lawmakers are pushing bills that seek to limit the kind of health care treatments — like puberty blockers and hormone therapy — that leading medical associations support for trans children and young adults.
+For the second consecutive legislative session, some Republican Texas lawmakers in 2023 pushed bills that sought to limit the kind of health care treatments — like puberty blockers and hormone therapy — that leading medical associations support for trans children and young adults.
+In June 2023, Gov. Greg Abbott signed Senate Bill 14 and Texas joined 17 other states restricting transgender minors from accessing puberty blockers and hormone therapies.

 Nearly 30,000 13- to 17-year-olds in Texas identified as trans in a federal survey published in 2022 — and this is likely an undercount.